makeabilitylab/physcomp/communication/p5js-serial.md

 ##### Make circle dynamically sized

 Now, let's make this sketch interactive!
-We'll set the circle's size based on the mouse's x-position.
+We'll set the circle's size based on the mouse's x position.
 Later, we'll modify this code to use **incoming serial data** rather than the mouse but it's good to modularize code like this and get the initial interactivity working.

 {% highlight JavaScript %}
 function draw() {